START HERE

 3. Add water until it's just below the top of the pebbles.

 4. Place your plant pot on top of the pebbles.
 The bottom of the pot should not be touching the water.
-As the water evaporates, it will create a pocket of humid air right where your plant needs it.

 A plant pot sitting on a tray filled with pebbles and water, demonstrating the pebble tray humidity method.